 In a perfect world, obtaining a working capital loan for your small business would be as simple as asking and receiving.
 However, it’s important to remember that lenders don’t simply hand out money to just anyone; there are small business loan requirements.

-Lenders are taking on risk by making funds available to small business owners.
+Lenders are taking on risks by making funds available to small business owners.
 Therefore, they will analyze certain criteria in an attempt to determine if a loan is too risky.
 At the very least, these criteria will influence the parameters of the loan – amount, term length, interest rates, etc.

 By understanding the following small business loan requirements, you can make yourself a more attractive borrowing candidate.